datacarpentry/python-socialsci/_episodes/08-Pandas.md

 > ## Exercise
 >
-> When we asked for the column names and their datatypes, the output was abridged, i.e. we didn't get the values for all of the columns.
+> When we asked for the column names and their data types, the output was abridged, i.e. we didn't get the values for all of the columns.
 Can you write a small piece of code which will return all of the values
 >
 > > ## Solution
 > >